Intern

 Daily time schedule for classes:

-9:00-10:30 and 11:00-12:30 - Lecture class, where the specific material is explained.
+9:00-10:30 & 11:00-12:30 - Lecture class, where the specific material is explained.

-14:00-17:00 - Exercise class where you mostly programme by yourself.
+14:00-17:00 - Exercise class, where you mostly programme by yourself.

 It is absolutely necessary to attend the lecture classes in order to manage the exercises!
 If there is an exam on a specific day, we will try to reorganize the schedule.
 Every participant will receive a set of Lecture Notes free of charge in the first lecture.
 The material there can (and should) be studied before attending the respective lectures.